-- I. the name of the organisation; - 2. the main location of the organisation; - 3. additional locations of the organisation; - 4. the accountable manager; - 5. any of the persons nominated under MCAR-145.A.30(b); - 6. the facilities, equipment, tools, material, procedures, work scope or certifying staff that could affect the approval.
+- 1. the name of the organisation; - 2. the main location of the organisation; - 3. additional locations of the organisation; - 4. the accountable manager; - 5. any of the persons nominated under MCAR-145.A.30(b); - 6. the facilities, equipment, tools, material, procedures, work scope, certifying staff and airworthiness review staff that could affect the approval.